-Linda Wainwright, our expert from Tenerife Island, has traveled to Asturias to write about the region.
-Fun, travel advice unfolds as there is a walk through caves to smell the cheeses ripen to perfection, watch cows stand in the roads, and visit villages that are dependent on a food van as they have no stores.
+Linda Wainwright, based on Tenerife Island, has traveled to Asturias to write about the region.
+Fun travel advice unfolds as she walks through caves to smell the cheeses ripen to perfection, watches cows stand in the roads, and visits villages that are dependent on a food van as they have no stores.
 All this, traveling back in time to a simple way of life and connection with the earth.

 By Linda Wainwright

 I’m eating one of the best meals of my life, seated between my guide, Juanjo, and his neighbor, Rogelio Lopez Campo, who just happens to be a maker of the famed Cabrales cheese.
 I am mesmerized.
 In fact, feeling distinctly privileged to be in this company, listening to this conversation, which concerns what the English would call “country matters.”
 It takes me back to a childhood in rural England and my grandfather passing the time of day with a neighbor.

 We are in the region of Asturias, the village of Sotres in Spain’s Picos de Europa National Park.
 Both men have spent their lives in these sheltering, green mountains.
 It’s a world away from the image I had of an industrial Asturias.

 Sotres began life as a mujada, a collection of dwellings where herdsmen and cheese makers spent the summer months, whilst their cows, sheep and goats grazed the rich pastures.
 Gradually, people began to stay in this peaceful hamlet year round, and now there are around 80 permanent residents.
 There is no bakery, no bank, no post office.
 Everything is brought up from the towns below.